ROTARY YOUTH TRANSITION SEMINAR (RYTS)

 STEP 2

-Complete and submit the application form (collects contact and other details of you, your parents / guardians and the Rotary Club sponsoring as well as details of any medical conditions and dietary requirements, and an insurance declaration).
+Complete and submit the application form (collects contact and other details of you, your parents / guardians and the sponsoring Rotary or Rotaract Club as well as details of any medical conditions and dietary requirements, and an insurance declaration).
 Please have Medicare and Private Health Insurance details handy before completing the form.
 Once submitted, an email approval will be automatically generated for your parent / guardian to approve by clicking the link on the email sent to them.
 Your sponsoring club will then be sent details for approval.

 IMPORTANT: Your application will not be complete until your parents / guardian have clicked APPROVE on the bottom of the email sent to them from RYTS District 9640.
 The subject line will be Request #XX for your review.